18F/handbook/pages/18f/how-18f-works/one-on-ones.md

   and inclusion, but talking about these topics can be difficult -- especially for those to whom these are new topics.
-For example, some people new to TTS are confused by the “guysbot” in Slack, but may not feel comfortable asking about it publically.
+For example, some people new to TTS are confused by the “guysbot” in Slack, but may not feel comfortable asking about it publicly.
 Once you’ve spent some time building the relationship, your 1:1 can become an excellent place to talk with people about diversity and inclusion in a friendly, non-judgemental way.